We’re launching a brand new membership programme, inviting readers to support new journalistic endeavours and help shape our editorial direction.

 More on the book

 The Spinoff Book is coming in November, and will compile the best of our first five years, along with a bunch of new and exclusive work from our staff writers, along with illustrations from Toby Morris.
 It’s out in bookstores and online on November 5th, and will retail for $38.
-If you want to get the book first and join Members, then simply donate $80 a year or more.
-All who do so will get the book free.
-What’s more, the first 500 who sign up at the $80 level will also receive a limited edition tote and sticker.

 Here’s what our brilliant publisher at Penguin Random House New Zealand, Claire Murdoch, has to say about the book.
 “Speaking as a gigantic fan of the Spinoff, as well as the book’s publisher, The Spinoff Book is everything I could possibly want: Great new writing and favourite pieces from the (frankly, astonishing) first five years of Spinoff-ness from staff writers and special guests, all cleverly edited by Toby Manhire, and not short on colour – literally – with great new illustrations throughout from Toby Morris plus plenty of stills, collages and exclusive photography.
 And chips.
 It’s a genuinely engrossing, powerful, original take on what matters in New Zealand right now.”